Talk to an Expert

 • The government of India has made it mandatory for every State government to constitute their own Building and Other Construction Workers Welfare Boards.

-• Each building labourer who is between the age of eighteen and sixty and who has been engaged with any building or other development work for at the very least ninety days during the previous year is qualified for Registration as a recipient of the BOCW Welfare Fund under this Act.
+• Each building labourer who is between the ages of eighteen and sixty and who has been engaged with any building or other development work for at the very least ninety days during the previous year is qualified for Registration as a recipient of the BOCW Welfare Fund under the BOCW Act registration.

 • Application is filed to the officer authorized by the Board on this behalf.